-Students registered for fall or spring semesters and attending classes may add classes through the first 10 instructional days of the semester, which can be done online for the first five days.
-Instructor approval, add/drop form, and a \$10 processing fee are required to add classes on days 5 through 10.
-Students may drop a class without record through MyHC during the first 15 days of the semester.
-After the online add/drop window has passed, an add/drop form must be completed and returned to the cashier along with a \$10 processing fee.
+Students registered for fall or spring semesters and attending classes may add classes through the first 8 instructional days of the semester, which can be done online for the first three days.
+Instructor approval, add form, and a \$10 processing fee are required to add classes on days 4 through 8.
+Students may drop a class without record through MyHC during the first 15 business days of the semester.
+After the online add/drop window has passed, a drop form must be completed and returned to the cashier along with a \$10 processing fee.
 If a student drops a class AFTER the first 15 days and prior to three weeks before the end of the course, a "W" (withdraw) will be given.
 Students cannot drop a class during the last three weeks of the semester and will receive a letter grade from the instructor based on coursework completed.
-Add/drops are not used to withdraw completely from the College.
-Adds/drops for summer semester courses are computed on the same ratio stated above for hours attended to total course hours; the registration guide outlines summer deadlines.
+Drop forms are not used to withdraw completely from the College.
+Adds/drops for summer semester courses and shorter terms are computed on the same ratio stated above for hours attended to total course hours; the registration guide outlines summer and shorter term deadlines.